tguyenn/ras-discord-bot/README.md

      - Send all script properties to bot
      - Restart bot
      - Stop execution
-3. Script inserts data into 2024-2025 Budget (master budget sheet)
+3. Script inserts data into Master Budget Sheet
 4. Script sends order data to Discord bot that runs on AWS EC2 instance, which then publishes it in orders channel
 5. Discord bot listens for order placement confirmation via button interaction in orders channel and moves corresponding order to processed-orders channel
 6. Discord bot sends request to GAS web app to mark corresponding order entries as placed